Zip shares have doubled in 12 months, but is this a legitimate turnaround or a dead cat bounce?

-Ujjwal Maheshwari Ujjwal Maheshwari, December 19, 2023
+Ujjwal Maheshwari Ujjwal Maheshwari, May 15, 2024

 Ever since Afterpay was taken over in 2021, Zip shares have remained the best way to play the Buy Now, Pay Latеr (BNPL) spacе.
-Zip has consistently been the second best player in Australia behind Afterpay and has made significant forays into international markets.
+Zip has consistently been the second-best player in Australia behind Afterpay and has made significant forays into international markets.

 The BNPL business model is intended to disrupt credit cards, allowing people to pay for goods in instalments without paying interest.
 The merchant bears the cost in terms of fees paid.
 The incentive for the merchant is gaining business they otherwise would not have, or gaining a higher order volume than it otherwise would.